 Additionally, when it comes down to the decreased range, it would be wise to plan your journey ahead of time and pre-plan your EV charging stops with Zap-Map.
 Moreover, as you will likely be re-charging more often with the additional weight dragging you down, you might want to use a higher charging rate than your standard 7kW fast chargers, such as a 22kW or 50kW rapid charging point, so you can charge quicker.
 But be careful – we do not recommend using rapid chargers regularly as they can degrade your battery quicker.

-Unfortunately, if you are wanting an electric vehicle that is capable of towing, it’s going to set you back more than a standard electric vehicle, and you may be missing out on other benefits of EV driving if you do so.
+Unfortunately, if you want an electric vehicle that is capable of towing, it’s going to set you back more than a standard electric vehicle, and you may be missing out on other benefits of EV driving if you do so.

 In fact, there has already been the introduction of fully electric caravans, so who says you need to be able to tow a caravan with an EV when you could invest in an electric caravan?